openwisp/openwisp-controller/README.rst

 and management interfaces are using DHCP.
 In this scenario, a device can get an address that was previously used by another device (that may now be offline).

+Set this to ``False`` if every organization has its dedicated management tunnel with a dedicated address space that is reachable by the OpenWISP server.

 REST API
 --------